|Job Title:||Legal Counsel|

 About Nina Lavoie

 Nina holds a Juris Doctor of Law (J.D.) from Queen’s University.
 She also obtained a Civil Law Licence (LL.L), cum laude, from the University of Ottawa.
 Prior to law school, Nina obtained an Honours Bachelor of Arts in Law with a concentration in Business Law from Carleton University.

-Nina is an Associate with SkyLaw Professional Corporation, a boutique corporate and securities law firm.
+Nina is currently Legal Counsel with Deloitte.
+Previous to this, Nina has been an Associate with SkyLaw Professional Corporation, a boutique corporate and securities law firm.
 In 2016, Nina completed her articles with Fasken Martineau DuMoulin LLP and was called to the Ontario Bar.
 In 2014-2015, Nina assumed a role in-house with Gildan Activewear’s legal department in Montréal, where she worked closely with the General Counsel and with the Board of Directors.
 During the summers of 2012-2014, Nina worked as a Law Student at a seven sister firm.
 From 2011 to 2013, Nina worked as a Research Assistant for the Supreme Court of Canada.
 She also previously worked as a Junior Administrator and Analyst for Human Resources and Skills Development Canada, and for seven years with Scotiabank as a Consultant for the Business Service Centre as well as a primary negotiator for high-risk accounts.

 Nina has been volunteering as an Alumni Mentor for Carleton University since the program’s inception.
 In the past, she has done volunteer work with Lawyers Feed the Hungry, Pro Bono Canada, Lawyers Without Borders Canada, Amnesty International, the YWCA and the United Way.

 Nina enjoys travelling, cooking, cycling and yoga.
 She bilingual in French and English.